Policy Learning with New Treatments: Estimation

 This is then used to construct estimates $\hat \Gamma_j(X_i)$ of the covariate-level loss $\Gamma_{j,P}(X_i)$, for every observation $i$ and treatment $j$.
 That is,

 These estimates are then used in the program

 where $\pi_{ij} = \1[\pi(X_i) = d_j]$.

 Having defined the estimator for the minimax regret optimal policy (\ref{empiricalMMR}), I turn to computationally convenient methods for estimating $\hat \Gamma_j(X_i)$ and thereby the policy $\hat \pi$.
 This is achieved by expressing $\hat \Gamma_j(X_i)$ through linear programs and considering policy classes $\Pi$ which can be expressed using linear and integer constraints.
-In doing so, I impose some additional structure on the set of shape restricted functions $\mathcal{S}$.
-Specifically, I assume the a priori knowledge on shape restrictions can be summarized through linear transformations of the treatment response vector for almost every $x$.
+In doing so, I impose some additional structure on the set of shape restricted functions $\mathcal{S}$ specified in Assumption \ref{assumption:pointwise_shape_restriction}.
+Specifically, I assume the a priori knowledge on shape restrictions can be summarized through $\ell$ linear inequalities on the treatment response vector for almost every $x$.